DJinnzNathan/denade-deepl-translate/README.md

-# DeepL Translation Link Plugin
+# Direct Link Translator Plugin

 ## Description
 This plugin is my first project as I needed it for my work.
 For building an online language learning system, I needed a quick way to let the users directly translate specific words or sentences on translation services within a lection.